hyperledger/fabric/docs/CONTRIBUTING.md

 you should be ready to set up your local development [environment](dev-setup/devenv.md).

+Next, try [building the project](dev-setup/build.md) in your local development environment to ensure that everything is set up correctly.

+[Logging control](Setup/logging-control.md) describes how to tweak the logging levels of various components within the Fabric.
+Finally, every source file needs to include a [license header](dev-setup/headers.txt): modified to include a copyright statement for the principle author(s).

 ## What makes a good change request?

 * One change at a time.
 Not five, not three, not ten.
 One and only one.
 Why?